Kolyasisan/Core-Update-Manager/Documentation.md

 -Plug into the CoreUpdateManager and call necessary methods

 # Performance considerations
 CoreUpdateManager is fairly fast: it generates no garbage during normal use, works with arraysm and sorts them only when necessary.
 However, there are 2 things that you need to be aware of.
+It is generally faster than using managed code in any situation.

 First is that the size of the array is limited.
 By default arrays are initialized with a value of 512, so when the queue overflows a new array is generated with double the size, which will lead to the first array to be garbage collected, which produces a spike.